easttennesseecc-star/Q-Top-Dog-IDE/EXECUTIVE_SUMMARY.md

 **For your team:**
 ```
-"We're making Q-IDE the #1 IDE this quarter.
+"We're making Top Dog the #1 IDE this quarter.

 You have a detailed roadmap.
 You have clear tasks.
 You have acceptance criteria.
 You know what done looks like.